Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Abstract

 \section{Abstract}

 Individual stars in the Milky Way (MW) and its satellites have been shown to trace galaxy stellar mass dependent sequences in the $\alpha$-abundance ([$\alpha$/Fe]) vs metallicity ([Fe/H]) plane.
 Testing the universality of such sequences has been elusive as deep absorption-line spectra required for [$\alpha$/Fe] and [Fe/H] measurements beyond the local group are mostly limited to integrated light from nearby, relatively high-mass, early-type galaxies.
 However, analogous to [$\alpha$/Fe] vs [Fe/H] for stars, we now have log(O/Ar) vs 12+log(Ar/H) for the integrated nebular light of star-forming galaxies (SFGs).
 From Sloan-Digital Sky Survey (SDSS) observations of $\sim3000$ SFGs out to z$\sim0.3$, where we directly determined O \& Ar abundances, we obtain for the first time the distribution of an ensemble of SFGs in the log(O/Ar) vs 12+log(Ar/H) plane.
-We show that higher (<M$\rm_{*}$>$\sim 2.6 \times 10^9$M$_{\odot}$) and lower mass (<M$\rm_{*}$>$\sim 1.7 \times 10^7$M$_{\odot}$) SFGs clearly trace distinct mass dependent sequences in this plane, qualitatively consistent with the mass dependence of chemical enrichment sequences observed for the stars in the MW and its satellites.
-Such sequences are consistent with expectations from galaxy chemical evolution (GCE) models that are driven primarily by the interplay of core-collapse and Type Ia supernovae.
+We show that higher (<M$\rm_{*}$>$\sim 2.6 \times 10^9$M$_{\odot}$) and lower mass (<M$\rm_{*}$>$\sim 1.7 \times 10^7$M$_{\odot}$) SFGs clearly trace distinct mass dependent sequences in this plane.
+Such sequences are consistent with expectations from galaxy chemical evolution (GCE) models of SFGs that are driven primarily by the interplay of core-collapse and Type Ia supernovae.